 The Academic Probation and Suspension Procedures serve to place a student on notice that academic performance is below minimum college standards.
 The intent of probation and suspension is to encourage a student to take necessary actions to become a successful student.
 Each student has an obligation to use the opportunity for publicly supported education effectively.
-Students on academic probation or suspension should seek the assistance of an Academic Counselor.
+Students on academic probation or suspension are strongly urged to seek the assistance of an Academic Counselor.